 Safety in the Snow

-So far, in 2020, we have had a seemingly mild winter.
-That changed over the week, and it looks like intense weather conditions are here to stay.
+We have had a seemingly mild winter in 2020 so far... but that quickly changed over a week.
+Unfortunately, it looks like intense weather conditions are here to stay.
 We thought this would be a good opportunity to offer a refresher course on safe winter driving practices.

-Here at our headquarters in Des Moines, we are no strangers to navigating the cold, snow and ice.
-After snow last weekend brought melting and refreeze, the Midwest is bracing for another round of snow and below freezing temperatures.
+Here at our headquarters in Des Moines, we are no strangers to navigating the cold, snow, and ice.
+Previous snowfall has brought melting and refreeze, causing the Midwest to brace for another round of snow and below freezing temperatures.
 Wind will also be a factor.
-This kind of weather makes getting from place to place even more difficult, and the last thing any driver wants is to be involved in an accident.
+This kind of weather makes getting from place to place more difficult, and the last thing any driver wants is to be involved in an accident.

-Semi-trucks certainly have it hard when the weather takes a turn for the worst.
+Semi-trucks certainly endure more challenges when the weather takes a turn for the worst.
 To add to this, some motorists are unaware of how to drive properly around these trucks.
-In fact, according to the American Trucking Associations, nearly three quarters of accidents involving trucks are the fault of the other vehicle.
+According to the American Trucking Associations, nearly three quarters of accidents involving trucks are the fault of the other vehicle.